 Save on discount tickets: Boggy Creek Airboat Adventures

-Located 30 minutes southeast of Walt Disney World, this attraction specializes in small and private tours on six-passenger airboats equipped with headsets so you can speak with other guests and the captain.
+Located 30 minutes southeast of Walt Disney World, Spirit of the Swamp Airboat Rides specializes in small and private tours on six-passenger airboats equipped with headsets so you can speak with other guests and the captain.

 Book a ride on one of this Kissimmee-based operator’s airboat tours and gain complimentary access to their onsite wildlife and gator park, all about 40 minutes southeast of Walt Disney World.
-They also have a drive-thru, self-guided safari tour!
+Wild Florida also has a drive-thru, self-guided safari tour!

 Save on discount tickets: Wild Florida

 More Ecotourism Adventures in Orlando